 As a foundation of the American Dream, homeownership exemplifies both financial excellence and stability.
-However, beyond its financial benefits, the social aspect of homeownership, specifically minority homeownership, shouldn’t be ignored.
+However, beyond its financial benefits, homeownership’s social aspect, specifically minority homeownership, shouldn’t be ignored.
 The fact is that minorities own homes at far lower rates than that of their white American counterparts.

 Moreover, Black Americans suffer from the lowest rates of homeownership across the United States.
 There are historical elements at play that have greatly impacted these statistics.
 However, the fact remains that minority homeownership offers life-changing opportunities and benefits that can span generations.